JokerJohn/MS-Mapping/README.md

 3. To ensure fair evaluation, we redesign **baseline comparisons and the evaluation benchmark**.
 Direct assessment of map accuracy demonstrates the superiority of the proposed MS-Mapping algorithm compared to state-of-the-art methods.

-In addition to employing public datasets such as Urban-Nav, FusionPortable, and Newer College, we conducted extensive experiments on such a large 855m x 636m ground truth map, collecting over 20km of indoor and outdoor data across more than ten sequences.
-These comprehensive experiments highlight the robustness and accuracy of our approach.
-To facilitate further research and development in the community, we  would make our code  and [datasets](https://github.com/JokerJohn/MS-Dataset)  publicly available.

 ![image-20240730152813297](./README/image-20240730152813297.png)

 <div align="center">